Authorship

 Figure 2.
 Tapertip hawksbeard growing in Oregon.
 Photo: USDI BLM OR030 Seeds of Success (SOS).

-In southern Idaho, tapertip hawksbeard was reported in sagebrush kipukas, which are islands of vegetation isolated by lava flows (Passey and Hugie 1963; Tisdale et al. 1965).
+In southern Idaho, tapertip hawksbeard was reported in sagebrush kipukas, islands of vegetation isolated by lava flows (Passey and Hugie 1963; Tisdale et al. 1965).
 Near Craters of the Moon National Monument, tapertip hawksbeard was most frequent in threetip sagebrush/Idaho fescue kipukas on moist, cool, north and east slopes with relatively deep and fertile soils.
 It also occurred, but was poorly represented, in big sagebrush/Idaho fescue-bluebunch wheatgrass vegetation on warm, dry, southern and western slopes (Tisdale et al. 1965).

 Tapertip hawksbeard often occurs in mountain brush communities.
 In 60 stands from 18 northeastern Nevada mountain ranges, tapertip hawksbeard constancy (percentage of plots within a vegetation type on which tapertip hawksbeard occurred) was nearly 100% in mountain snowberry (Symphoricarpos oreophilus) and mountain big sagebrush communities.
 Cover of tapertip hawksbeard ranged from 0.1 to 0.4% in these communities (Tueller and Eckert 1987).
 Constancy was high (>20%) and cover ranged from 1 to 4% in Saskatoon serviceberry (Amelanchier alnifolia) mountain brush sites in eastern Idaho (Major and Rejmanek 1992).